thacherT1D/webdevstuff/Version_Control_(Git_and_Github)/Intro_to_Git_and_Github.desc.md

 :rocket:

-A stranded Mars astronaut needs a critical survival package to...well, survive!

 | Rocketship  |Git Command/Action | Git Description |
 |--------------------|-------------|
 | Make a Package        | adding or creating a new file e.g. `touch details.txt` | Unstaged change |